dmk326/minimal-mistakes/_posts/2022-05-14-Flavours-of-dynamic-libraries.md

 ---
-layout: post
 title: "Flavours of Dynamic Libraries"
-date:   2022-05-14 10:40:58 +0000
-categories: jekyll update
+categories:
-image: /assets/images/image2.jpg
+  - OS
+tags:
+  - C++
+  - DLL
+  - Static Library
+  - Dynamic Library
 ---

 A library is code, designed to be reused by other programs.
 It is just normal C or C++ code except for the absence of `main()`.
 Libraries can be plugged into executables or other libraries.
 On most platforms, libraries come in two flavors: **static** or **dynamic**, each with its own advantages and disadvantages.